Frequently asked questions

 Every year, we get hundreds of emails from people all over the world wanting to learn more about Bird of the Year – Te Manu Rongonui o te Tau.
 Here are some of the more frequently asked questions.

-Q: When is Bird of the Century 2023?
+Q: When is Bird of the Year 2024?

-Voting for this year's competition opens at 9am on Monday 30 October and closes 5pm on Sunday 12 November.
-The winner will be announced on Monday 13 November.
+Voting for this year's competition opens at 9am on Monday 2 September and closes 5pm on Sunday 15 September.
+The winner will be announced on Monday 16 September.

 Q: How do I vote?

-Click on the “pick me” button on each species.
+Click on a bird.
+This reveals a button that says "Click here to vote for me".
+Click this button to add the bird to your vote.
 You can do that for up to five native birds.
 They will appear on a selection list at the bottom of your screen.
 There you can swap the ranking of the birds or take one (or more) off your vote.

 When you’re happy with your selection, click “Submit”.
+We also need to verify your vote to prevent voter fraud.
+Here's how.

 The verification email may get caught in your spam filter so please check your Junk or Spam folder.
 If no verification email comes, email [email protected] to make sure your vote is counted.

-We hope Te Manu Rongonui o te Rautau helps to raise awareness for our native wildlife, their habitats, and the threats they face.
+We hope Te Manu Rongonui o te Tau helps to raise awareness for our native wildlife, their habitats, and the threats they face.
 Tragically, many of Aotearoa New Zealand’s native species are in danger of becoming extinct, so they need all the recognition they can get.

 Q: What more can I do to protect native birds?